Skip to main content

 Jackson County, MinnesotaHypereutrophic

 On the LakeGrade rubric Loon Lake fails the cutoffs — a TSI of 82 and persistent algal pressure put it in the bottom tier.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 The hypereutrophic status — TSI 82 — reflects sustained heavy nutrient loading from the surrounding watershed and frequent algal pressure.
 Loon Lake is a shallow lake at 8 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
 At 708 acres, Loon Lake fits the Minnesota median for monitored lakes, with 6.3 miles of shoreline.
 Loon Lake ranks 6 of 7 in Jackson County — at the lower end of the locally monitored distribution.